liuliu/ccv/doc/convnet.md

 These images need to be first pre-processed to correct size for training.

+I partially replaced ./bin/image-net.c with this snippet: https://gist.github.com/liuliu/8906523 to generate files suffixed with ".resize.png".
+Compile and run:

+	./image-net --train-list ~/Fast/imageNet/train-file.txt --test-list ~/Fast/imageNet/test-file.txt --base-dir ~/Fast/imageNet --working-dir image-net.sqlite3

+The resize will take about 3 hours, and after that, train.txt and test.txt are generated from train-file.txt and test-file.txt by suffixing .resize.png on every line.

+Now, everything is ready.
+Assuming you have TITAN GPU as I do, it takes 9 days.
+And follows Alex procedure, the learn_rate will be decreased three times, for the specific image-net.sqlite3 you see in ./samples, I started with 0.01 learn_rate, decreased to 0.001 at 30th epoch, and then decreased to 0.0001 at 60th epoch, and then decreased to 0.00001 at 80th epoch.

+The generated image-net.sqlite3 file is about 600MiB in size because it contains data needed for training and resume.
+You can either open this file with sqlite command-line tool (it is a vanilla sqlite database file), and do:

+	drop table function_state, momentum_data;
+	vacuum;

+The file size will shrink to about 200MiB.
+You can achieve further reduction in file size by rewrite it into half-precision, with ccv_convnet_write and write_param.half_precision = 1.
+The resulted image-net.sqlite3 is exactly what I included in ./samples.

 Can I use the image-net pre-trained data?
 -----------------------------------------

-ccv is released under FreeBSD 3-clause licence, and the pre-trained data ./samples/image-net.sqlite3 is released under the same licence.
-You can use it practically anywhere without any concerns.
-As far as I can tell, this is the first pre-trained data released under commercial-friendly licence ( Caffe itself is released under FreeBSD licence but its pre-trained data is "research only" and OverFeat is released under custom research only licence).
+ccv is released under FreeBSD 3-clause license, and the pre-trained data ./samples/image-net.sqlite3 is licensed under Creative Commons Attribution 4.0 International License.
+You can use it, modify it practically anywhere and anyhow with proper attribution.
+As far as I can tell, this is the first pre-trained data released under commercial-friendly license (Caffe itself is released under FreeBSD license but its pre-trained data is "research only" and OverFeat is released under custom research only license).